Pioneers in Technology!

 Because we have tremendous pride in our educational technology program, each student is expected to acquire a device or devices to bring to school.
 We expect the family to have purchased a device no later than July 31st.
 It is up to each family where they would like to obtain the device.

 There are 2 devices that meet all of the educational requirements of the school: a newer laptop or a hybrid laptop/tablet/slate with keyboard and pen.
 Either of these should be the primary device used by the student.
-Each device purchased needs to be able to connect to wifi.
+Each device purchased needs to be able to connect to Wi-Fi.

 Each teacher is responsible for letting the students know which devices are suitable for each particular lesson.
 When devices are in the classroom, it is the responsibility of the student to use the device or devices appropriately for education.
 Cell phones are normally not allowed to be used in classrooms unless a teacher specifically deems them necessary for a lesson.
-See the chart on the reverse side detailing the capabilities of each of these devices.

 We have a full time device technician on staff.
 If any device breaks, our technician will diagnose each device and provide a solution.
 We do not charge for any labor when fixing devices but we do charge for parts.

 A high school is an environment where devices can easily be damaged.
 It is up to individual families to decide if they want to acquire accidental damage plans at the time of their purchase.
 As stated earlier, our technician can repair most anything cheaper and faster than any place in town.
 Each family may want to set aside some money just in case a device needs repair.
 The most frequent repairs are plastic casing or screen replacements due to dropping, keyboard or motherboard replacements due to spillage, and power cord or power plug replacement due to a pulling on the cord.

 **Additionally, all students need to purchase a device bag on their own for their laptops.
-The bag should used only for the device and should only have one strap (backpack style laptop bags are not allowed.)
+The bag should be used only for the device and should only have one strap (backpack style laptop bags are not allowed.)
 Devices other than laptops should have a protective case.

 Gross Catholic has a top-notch web filter in place that blocks inappropriate sites.
 Our web filter does not work outside of school.
 Parents may want to investigate appropriate web filters for their home network.